How to tamp Espresso and Why is it important?

 Another tip for choosing a perfect tamper is to always select the tamper with a thick base as it allows you to tamp deeper.

-Tamping Espresso is necessary because If you don’t, the grounds will not get packed together compactly, and the pressurized water will pass through the place where there are the least coffee grounds, leaving all other coffee grounds unextracted.
+Tamping Espresso is necessary because If you don’t, the grounds will not get packed together tightly, and the pressurized water will pass through the place where there are the least coffee grounds, leaving all other coffee grounds unextracted.

 This is called Espresso channeling.
 When channeling occurs, some grounds will get over-extracted while others remain under-extracted.